 Bungaree Station is a beautiful rural property with a rich history.

-For small groups and individuals, we offer a self guided history trail (comprising of a series of audioposts, signs and displays) which enables visitors to explore the historic station complex, including the Station Store, Homestead Gardens, St Michael’s Church and the Woolshed, learn more about South Australia’s pioneering past and hear fascinating stories of people who lived and worked at Bungaree.
+- For small groups and individuals, we offer a self guided tour (comprising of a series of audioposts, signs and displays) which enables visitors to explore the historic station complex, including the Station Store, Homestead Gardens, St Michael’s Church and the Woolshed, learn more about South Australia’s pioneering past and hear fascinating stories of people who lived and worked at Bungaree.
 This is complimentary for guests staying at Bungaree, but is also available for day visitors at $15 per person and $7.50 per child, every day between 10am – 4pm, except when the property is closed for private functions.
+No pre-booking is required, and refreshments (including fresh coffee, Clare Valley wines and beers and cheese platters) can be purchased from the Station farm shop.

-For bus groups of 20 or more people, we offer guided tours of the historic station complex, giving visitors a wonderful insight into 19th century station life.
-Catering (morning tea, lunch and/or afternoon tea) is also available for bus groups by prior arrangement.
-This is available for groups of 20 or more people at $15 per person, with discounted group rates for seniors and children.
+- For groups of 20 or more people, we offer guided tours of the historic station complex, giving visitors a wonderful insight into 19th century station life.
+Guided tours must be pre-booked and are available for groups of 20 or more people at $15 per person, with discounted group rates for seniors and children.
+Catering (morning tea, lunch and/or afternoon tea) is also available for groups of 20 or more people by prior arrangement.